 It may not be easy to hire a strong candidate with these characteristics internally.
 Rather than compromising, a better option is to hire a more junior HR coordinator and bring on an advisor or contractor with that background to provide advice and judgment, especially around culture.
 Make sure they will be available on short notice to help navigate problems as they arise.

 Hire and empower a D&I lead to execute the CEO’s vision for inclusivity

 The CEO needs to designate a person within the organization to monitor implementation of policies and evaluate their effectiveness.
-Ensure that person has the power to take action and make tough decisions where required.
-Ideally, this person should have some level of expertise related to diversity and inclusion, and be allowed to focus on inclusivity on a full time basis.
+However, responsibility can also be assigned through the creation of a committee.
+Ensure that person, or committee, has the power to take action and make tough decisions where required.
+Ideally, those tasked with this work should have some level of expertise related to diversity and inclusion, and be allowed to focus on inclusivity on a full time basis.
 Some companies hire a Head of Diversity and Inclusion to do this work.
-However, responsibility can also be assigned through the creation of a committee.

 The D&I role should be internally focused on building D&I into the culture, into every team, into every function, and into the company as a whole.
 External initiatives around hiring and PR may be a small part of the role as well.
 Team members who reflect the diversity of the company should be involved in the process of choosing the D&I lead.
 If you do not have any, consider having an outsider vet candidates.